mithril-security/blindai-preview/README.md

 8afcdab8-209e-4b93-9403-f3ea2dc0c3ae
 ```

-When their client has finished their collaboration with them, they can delete their model from the sever.
+When collaborating with the client is done, the AI company can delete their model from the server.

 ```py
 # AI company deletes model after use